Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Combining Sub-patterns in Near-ML Order

 \begin{example} Suppose we have three segments and $[w_L^{(1)}\;w_L^{(2)}\;w_L^{(3)}]=[0\;3\;5]$ for $w_L=8$.
 The integer partitioning of 3 and 5 with distinct parts results in $[1\;2]$ for $w_L^{(2)}=3$, and $[1\;4]$ and $[2\;3]$ for $w_L^{(3)}=5$.
 Therefore, there are $1\times2\times3=6$ sub-patterns as follows:

-\end{example} {\bf Local permutation.} The integers in the aforementioned sub-patterns refer to the relative position of the symbols in the segments, locally ordered with respect to their reliability.
-Hence, we need to use a local permutation $\pi^{(j)}(\cdot)$ for every segment $j$, unlike the conventional ORBGRAND where we have only one permutation function $\dot{\pi}(\cdot)$ as discussed in Section \ref{sec:prelim}.
+Observe that the sub-patterns are shared among several error patterns.
+This allows us to reuse the sub-patterns in generating new patterns, significantly reducing the average complexity of pattern generation. \end{example} {\bf Local permutation.} The integers in the aforementioned sub-patterns refer to the relative position of the symbols in the segments, locally ordered with respect to their reliability.
+Hence, we need to use a local permutation $\pi^{(j)}(\cdot)$ for every segment $j$, unlike the ORBGRAND where we have only one permutation function $\dot{\pi}(\cdot)$ as discussed in Section \ref{sec:prelim}.
 The operator ``+" denotes the concatenation of the sub-patterns.
 These patterns can be checked in an arbitrary order as long as they belong to the same $w_L$.
 The local permutation $\dot{\pi}^{(j)}(\cdot)$ maps a local index in $[1,|\cS_j|]$ belonging to segment $j$ to the overall index in $[1,n]$ as